L'Oréal Portugal Medals of Honor for Women in Science

 37 years old

-Professor at the Faculty of Medicine, University of Coimbra
+Professor at the Faculty of Medicine of the University of Coimbra

-Are people with hereditary breast and ovarian cancer syndrome more sensitive to the ionizing radiation they are exposed to during diagnostic examinations?
-Inherited breast and ovarian cancer syndrome results from a mutation in the BRCA genes.
-Those who inherit it have a greater family history of cancer and an increased likelihood of developing cancer.
-Once identified, these individuals are subject to regular surveillance, namely through diagnostic imaging techniques, but these tests involve exposure to ionizing radiation.
-What Margarida Abrantes intends to understand, with her now distinguished project, is if people with hereditary breast and ovarian cancer syndrome, and specifically those with a BRCA2 gene mutation, may be more sensitive to the effects of radiation, in comparison to individuals without this mutation.
-Margarida Abrantes got her PhD in Health Sciences, in 2013, and is currently a professor at the same institution where she studied, the Faculty of Medicine of the University of Coimbra.
+Are people with hereditary breast and ovarian cancer syndrome more sensitive to the ionizing radiation they are exposed to during diagnostic tests?
+Hereditary breast and ovarian cancer syndrome results from a mutation in the BRCA genes.
+Those who inherit it have a greater history of cancer in the family and an increased likelihood of suffering from cancer.
+Once identified, these individuals are regularly monitored, particularly through diagnostic imaging techniques, but these tests involve exposure to ionizing radiation.
+What Margarida Abrantes wants to understand, with the project she has now been awarded, is whether people with hereditary breast and ovarian cancer syndrome, and specifically those who have a mutation in the BRCA2 gene, may be more sensitive to the effects of radiation, compared to individuals without this mutation.
+Margarida Abrantes obtained her doctorate in Health Sciences in 2013 and is currently a professor at the same institution where she studied, the Faculty of Medicine of the University of Coimbra.

 Inês Fragata